DaveWelling/brn/README.md

 # blockly-react-node

-> Proof of concept for creating dataentry apps quickly using Blockly to describe the app, Node to host it and React to power the UI.
+> Proof of concept for creating data entry apps quickly using Blockly to describe the app, Node to host it and React to power the UI.

-TODO: Fill out this long description.

 ## Table of Contents